im-ishaanm/music-recommendation-project/README.md

 # music-recommendation-project
-A simple terminal-based music recommendation application created using C++ for the final project of my C++ course.
+A simple terminal-based music recommendation application created using C++ for the final project of our C++ course.

 ## Execution Instructions
 All you have to do is navigate to the project folder and run the following